 Google expanded Gemini Managed Agents on July 7, 2026, adding four features that fill the biggest gaps between the original May 19 launch and what production deployments actually require.
-This is a research-based summary; we reviewed Google’s blog post and third-party technical coverage, but did not build with these APIs ourselves.
+This is a research-based summary; we reviewed Google’s July 7 blog post and third-party technical coverage, but did not build with these APIs ourselves.

-Context: If you haven’t read our original Gemini Managed Agents guide, the short version is: one call to the Interactions API spins up an isolated cloud Linux sandbox running the Antigravity agent on Gemini 3.5 Flash.
+Context: If you haven’t read our original Gemini Managed Agents guide, the short version is: one call to the Interactions API spins up an isolated cloud Linux sandbox running the Antigravity agent, built on Gemini 3.5 Flash.
 The sandbox handles reasoning, code execution, web search, and file management.
 State persists across calls within a session.

 The July 7 update adds four production-oriented capabilities on top of that foundation.